thezerothcat/LaMulanaRandomizer/README.txt

 -----------------------------
 Included Mulbruk when randomizing NPC/shop doors.

+Room names are now accurate when recording NPC conversations.

+Philosopher conversations can now be recorded prior to finding the Philosopher's Ocarina.

 Made some additions and improvements to custom placements.

 Fixed a bug causing Key Sword to always be empowered when purchased in a shop.